KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

 \subsection{Per-Vector Dense-and-Sparse Quantization}

-\fref{fig:percentiles} in \appref{sec:appendix-percentiles} shows the portion of elements falling within different percentiles of the dynamic range.
-For both Keys and Values, the majority of elements are contained within a small percentage of the dynamic range.
+As shown in \fref{fig:percentiles} in \appref{sec:appendix-percentiles}, for both Keys and Values, the majority of elements are contained within a small percentage of the dynamic range.
 This means that by leveraging dense-and-sparse quantization, as demonstrated in \cite{kim2023squeezellm}, in order to isolate a small percentage of numerical outliers, we can restrict the range that we need to represent, thereby allowing us to represent the remaining elements with greater precision.

-Additionally, when looking at the Key and Value distributions in \fref{fig:activation-distribution}, different channels and tokens have different average magnitudes.
-Therefore, an element which counts as an outlier in one channel may not be an outlier in another channel (since that channel may have a greater average magnitude).
+However, when looking at the Key and Value distributions in \fref{fig:activation-distribution}, different channels and tokens have different average magnitudes.
+Therefore, an element which counts as an outlier in one channel may not be an outlier in another channel (since that channel may have a greater average magnitude), making naive application of dense-and-sparse quantization suboptimal.
 It is therefore crucial to directly target the outlier values that skew the dynamic range \textit{at the granularity that we are quantizing} in order to address the values that are exaggerating the range along that particular dimension.
 In this work, we leverage \textit{per-vector} dense-and-sparse quantization, where we use a different outlier threshold per-vector (either a separate threshold per-channel for per-channel quantization, or a separate threshold per-token for per-token quantization), rather than a single outlier threshold for each layer.